zuri-training/Herringpp-Chunkman/README.md

 We are developing a web app with a library of various file compressors that authenticated users can utilize to successfully download their files. in addition, the user can engage with the platform by saving files for later download.

+# Documentation

+### Click here to go to the full page of the [documentation](https://docs.google.com/document/d/1_cEURclmbSEjsuRJwZJhnzw7WHkW8vrxh4HbKMSuOQU/edit?usp=sharing)

+## Tools Used:
+We made use of several tools to facilitate our work.
+The tools include;
+1. Figma for our designs
+2. Figjam for user research analysis
+3. Diagrams.net for the Data schema
+4. HTML, CSS and Javascript for the Frontend
+5. Node.js for the Backend
+6. Google Docs for our documentation
+7. Google Sheets for gathering of data
+8. Slack for team communications
+9. Github for team management
+10. Google meet for our meetings etc

+## Contributors
+1. Esther Abolarin
+2. Aniefiok Michael
+3. Damilola Adesina
+4. DANIEL OTINJIMI
+5. Edisemi Enai
+6. Daniel Edu
+7. Faith Laa
+8. Favour Chukwukere
+9. Salamatu Ashiru
+10. Abdulmalik Olumoh
+11. Faridat Popoola
+12. Praise Jones-Ofuafo
+13. Rukayat Zakariyau
+14. Samuel Olumide
+15. Samuel Akinbolawa
+16. Akachukwu Ejiuka
+17. chinenye ogbodo
+18. Halimat Yusuf

 ## Acknowledgements

 Special Thanks to Zuri Training Team and all members of Team Herringpp